k3jph/corona/_posts/2008-04-24-ca-budget-committee-report-on-the-proposal-to-lower-the-assessment-increase-cap.md

   - public economics
   - public financial management
 ---
-The Budget Committee has released is report on the proposal to lower the assessment increase cap.  <a href="https://jameshoward.us/wp-content/uploads/2009/04/cabac-2008-assessments.pdf">You can download the report here.</a>
+The Budget Committee has released is report on the proposal to lower the assessment increase cap.
+[You can download the report here.](/assets/docs/cabac-2008-assessments.pdf)